Fertility Boosters for Her

 - Quit Smoking.
 Many women are aware of the need to quit smoking when trying to conceive, as cigarette smoke is harmful to the baby.
 Yet studies also show that smoking can impact a man’s sperm potency.

 - Take Cold Showers.
 Ironically, the same advice used to stop arousal, is great advice for men trying to father children.
 The truth is that hot shower and bath water slows down the motility of sperm.
 On the other hand, taking cold or cooler showers can make the conception occur sooner.
 In addition, it’s a good idea to keep your testicles away from other sources of heat also.
+A scrotum cooling patch can also help keep a man’s vital equipment at the right temperature!

 - Boxers or Briefs.
 The age-old question actually matters when it comes to a man trying to father a baby, according to fertility experts.
 What they say is that wearing looser garments, like boxers, can increase your chances of getting her pregnant sooner.
 While some experts do disagree with this theory, no one suggests it will hurt to try.

 The tips listed above are only a few of many potential lifestyle changes that may help you conceive.
-If you find yourself having troubles conceiving a child, especially if this has been going on for more than six months, contact a doctor to provide you with personalized advice.
+If you find yourself having troubles conceiving a child, especially if this has been going on for more than six months, contact a doctor to provide you with personalised advice.